BrendanGCollins/Portfolio-Project-2---Javascript-Essentials/README.md

-JavaScript Coding Quiz
+<h1>Rapid-Fire Quiz</h1>

-A fun, rapid fire quiz to test your javascript knowledge.
+A fun, rapid fire quiz to test your general knowledge.
 Randomly selected questions and a countdown timer to add pressure!
+It tracks your score out of 10 and lets you know how you did at the end.
+Quiz can be retried at the end to try and beat your top score.